g-wilson/property-description-generator/README.md

 - Ability to generate API keys for an account (and list/revoke them)
 - A very very basic way to validate that users have agreed some terms and conditions
 - A way to view the history of the descriptions generated
+- A way for the service-owner to track OpenAI API usage details
 - An API designed to allow serving different kinds of AI completions in future

 ### Tech stack / dependencies